l460289052/Orbitool/readme.md

 ## log

+**2020.6.21 version 1.2.9**
+Change
++ when export mass list, use 2 columns (formula,mz) instead of 1 mixed column

+Bug fix
++ some "index out of range"

 **2020.5.22 version 1.2.8**
 Change
 + when calculate mass defect, use nearest formula instead of treat it as a grey point for a peak with multi-formula.